ol-th/pathlink/System/README.md

 ## Usage

-- The system has a frontend available via the root directory (usually 127.0.0.1/).
+- The system has a frontend available via localhost (usually 127.0.0.1/).
 This is a comprehensive interface for simple queries.

 - The system also has a total of 7 API endpoints: